 Mammoet completed heavy lifting, transportation, and rigging activities at Chevron South Africa in Cape Town for their annual scheduled maintenance.

-Megchem, an engineering company operating primarily in the oil, gas, power generation and energy related industries, contracted Mammoet for the refurbishment of a reactor dome, replacement of a 80 ton atmospheric column and 136 ton heat exchanger.
+Megchem, an engineering company operating primarily in the oil, gas, power generation, and energy-related industries, contracted Mammoet for the refurbishment of a reactor dome, replacement of an 80-ton atmospheric column, and 136-ton heat exchanger.

 The shutdown started on schedule on 10 February 2017 and all components had to be replaced within 41 days.
-Therefore as much work as possible had been done leading up to the shutdown that was on a strict schedule.
+Therefore as much work as possible had been done leading up to the shutdown on a strict schedule.
 With the shutdown happening during a windy time of year in Cape Town, special attention was paid to weather conditions.
-Mammoet’s schedule and working hours were flexible so progress of the work would not be affected by wind delays and stay aligned within Chevron’s schedule.
+Mammoet’s schedule and working hours were flexible so the progress of the work would not be affected by wind delays and stay aligned with Chevron’s schedule.

 The refurbishment of a heat exchanger column had to be executed with surgical precision as the structure around the column was extremely congested and left little room for maneuvering.
-With no time to spare, due to strict time constraints for other contractors to complete their work on site, the preparations to install the new column started immediately after removal of the old column using a 400Te crawler crane and a suitable assist crane for the top and tailing purposes of the column.
+With no time to spare, due to strict time constraints for other contractors to complete their work on-site, the preparations to install the new column started immediately after the removal of the old column using a 400Te crawler crane and a suitable assist crane for the top and tailing purposes of the column.

-For the refurbishment of the reactor the crane had to be assembled in an extremely tight location and the new dome and cyclones were built next to the crane in a specially designed structure leading up to the shutdown period.
+For the refurbishment of the reactor, the crane had to be assembled in an extremely tight location and the new dome and cyclones were built next to the crane in a specially designed structure leading up to the shutdown period.
 Mammoet successfully and safely completed all activities at Chevron within the allocated timeframes and without lost time incidents, causing no delays for other parties involved in the shutdown.